Grace College & Seminary

-Grace College & Grace Theological Seminary is a private evangelical Christian college in Winona Lake, Indiana.
+Grace College & Grace Theological Seminary is a private evangelical Christian college in Winona Lake, Indiana, United States.
+It comprises seven schools: the School of Ministry Studies, School of Arts and Humanities, School of Science and Engineering, School of Behavioral Sciences, School of Business, School of Education, and the School of Professional & Online Education.

-It comprises seven schools: The School of Ministry Studies, The School of Arts and Humanities, The School of Science and Engineering, The School of Behavioral Sciences, The School of Business, The School of Education, and The School of Professional & Online Education (SPOE).
 Grace Theological Seminary, which began as the parent institution, now exists as part of the School of Ministry Studies and is also located on the Winona Lake campus.
 Since 2011, several commuter campuses have also started.
 While the college and seminary are historically affiliated with the Fellowship of Grace Brethren Churches, known as Charis Fellowship since 2018, the student body and faculty of both institutions have diverse denominational backgrounds.

 History

 Foundation

 The institution began with the organization of Grace Theological Seminary under the leadership of Alva J. McClain in 1937.
 A two-year "undergraduate division" of the seminary was added in 1948 and has since transitioned into a four-year college.